Balls (mountain range)

 The Balls are a mountain range within the Sierra Nevada, in Madera County, California.
 They are "glacier-carved granite domes" and have been described as "looking like smooth scoops of butterscotch ice cream".
 The mountain range has federal protection as part of the Sierra National Forest.

+Climbing

+The Balls have been used for rock climbing since at least the 1970s.
+A 1980 account in the American Alpine Journal noted earlier climbing by Royal Robbins and his Rockcraft group, although many of their ascents were not recorded.
+The account identified four principal domes, tentatively named Ski Track Dome, Little Dome, Tempest Dome and Big Red, and documented several climbing routes established on Tempest Dome in 1980.